 With extreme engorgement the breasts can be hard and uncomfortable with tight, translucent skin.
-If you are finding it difficult to latch your baby to the breast or the breast remains very full following a feeding, call the Parent Talk Line to speak with a nurse.
+If you are finding it difficult to latch your baby to the breast or the breast remains very full following a feeding, call Niargara Parents to speak with a nurse.
 If it is a weekend, click here for other local resources or call Telehealth Breastfeeding Support 1-866-797-0000.
 Unresolved engorgement can have a long term negative effect on your milk production.

 Here are some tips for managing engorgement

 - Feed frequently: at least every 1.5 to 2 hours around the clock; let baby breastfeed as long as possible, no time restrictions at the breast.
 Offer both breasts every feed

 - Apply cold compresses to the breasts between feedings or pumping sessions for approximately 15-20 minutes

 - Warm compresses can be used for a few minutes prior to a feeding if the mother desires.
 Use a warm, wet towel to cover the entire breast.
 It may facilitate milk let-down in the early stages of engorgement.
 See below – rationale for using warm compresses

 - Gentle expression can help soften the areola to assist with latch-on